Academic Policies and Procedures » Academic Integrity

 After reviewing the materials submitted by the faculty member, the divisional Dean will write a letter to the student that confirms the integrity violation and the penalty; this letter will be copied to the faculty member, the department Chair, the Dean of Students, and the Provost.
 In those instances in which the penalty calls for failure in the course, the divisional Dean will render the final decision as to whether course failure is warranted, andwill communicate this decision in writing to the student, copying the faculty member, the department Chair, the Dean of Students, and the Provost.

-Per the procedure outlined in the undergraduate catalog, a student electing to appeal the divisional Dean’s decision has ten (10) business days from the date of the notification letter to submit an appeal to the Academic Appeals Committee.
+Per the procedure outlined in the undergraduate catalog, a student electing to appeal the divisional Dean’s decision has ten (10) business days from the date of the notification letter to submit an appeal to the Committee on Academic Standing & Appeals.
 Students with an open academic integrity case, in which the penalty has not been finalized, or students who have been assigned a failing grade in the course due to an integrity violation are not permitted to withdraw from the class.
 Students who have received a lesser penalty may still withdraw under the normal withdrawal policies and deadlines.
 Any graduate student who seeks to appeal a decision regarding a violation of academic integrity should follow the “Graduate Appeals Procedures” outlined in the “Graduate Academic Policies Handbook.”

 The Dean of Students will maintain a record of any violation, consistent with New York State policy.

-Non course-based integrity violations
+Non-course based integrity violations

 Approved by faculty on 10/20/2017